Skip to main content

 5. If the Back Pay is not to be paid by EFT, untick Generate Payment.

-8. Specify the Amount or Percentage for the back pay.
-The option available depends on what was selected for Calculation Detail.
-If Amount, you need to select the unit that the increase applies to.
+• If Amount, you need to select the unit that the increase applies to.
 The options are Per Hour, Per Auto Pay or Per Year.
 For example, if you enter $10 Per Hour, an employee working a 40-hour week would earn $400 in back pay for the week.

 9. To calculate the values, click Calculate or select either the Rates or Transaction Details tabs.

 10. Select the Rates tab and review the new rates.
-To apply to the Employee Record, tick Apply new rates to employee on process.

-11. Select the Transaction Details tab, review the components affected by the Back Pay.
+12. Select the Transaction Details tab, review the components affected by the Back Pay.

-12. Enter a Back Pay Advice Message, if required.
+13. Enter a Back Pay Advice Message, if required.

-13. Click Process or <Ctrl> + <P> to process the Back Pay.
+14. Click Process or <Ctrl> + <P> to process the Back Pay.

 Global Back Pay

-If you have groups of Employees on the same Pay Class and all requiring Back Pays, you can use Global Backpay if the back pay period is within the last 12 months.
+If you have groups of employees on the same pay class and all requiring Back Pays, you can use Global Backpay if the back pay period is within the last 12 months.
 We would recommend using Back Pay rather than Global Backpay, if the back pay relates to payments that are more than 12 months ago, so that the Financial Year is correctly assigned to the Lump Sum E values.

 This is in Payroll, Transactions, Processing, Update Pay Rates.
 Select Global Back Pay and complete the required details.